 The course covers theoretical and practical knowledge of the following:

 - Ship systems, Seamanship

 How long will the Qualification take to complete?

-Classes are generally from 9am to 5pm, with some assessment days running into the evening where required.
+This course is 25 days, lasses are generally from 9am to 5pm, with some assessment days running into the evening where required.
 All equipment, training and assessment materials participants need are provided.
 Please bring your own writing materials, wear work-style clothing and enclosed footwear suitable for a Vessel and Wet Weather gear appropriate for the forecasted weather conditions.

 - MARB004 Perform routine maintenance on a vessel up to 24 metres